raganwald/raganwald.github.com/_posts/2017-01-07-optimizing-quadtrees-in-time-and-space.md

 const average = twoDimensionalCellularAutomata({ B: [5, 6, 7, 8], S: [4, 5, 6, 7, 8] });
 ```

-Alas, "Average" is an uninteresting set of rules.
+Alas, "average" is an uninteresting set of rules.
 "Interesting" rules are those that give rise to a balance between growth and destruction and provide a rich set of interactions between patterns.
 Sufficiently interesting rules permit many exotic patterns and have been proven to be [Turing complete].

 [Turing complete]: https://en.wikipedia.org/wiki/Turing_completeness